FHLB and Other Borrowings

 |FHLB and Other Borrowings||

 The FHLB allows us to borrow, both short and long-term, on a blanket floating lien status collateralized by certain securities and loans.
-At December 31, 2020 and 2019, the Company had pledged loans as collateral for FHLB advances of $927.3 million and $668.5 million, respectively.
-At December 31, 2020, the Company had additional capacity to borrow from the FHLB of $654.9 million.
+At September 30, 2020 and December 31, 2019, the Company had pledged loans as collateral for FHLB advances of $793.0 million and $668.5 million, respectively.
+At September 30, 2020, the Company had additional capacity to borrow from the FHLB of $522.0 million.

-Short-term FHLB borrowings: As of December 31, 2020, the Company had $10.0 million of short-term FHLB borrowings due in March of 2021, with an average interest rate of 0.70%.
-As of December 31, 2019, the Company had no short-term FHLB borrowings.
-All short-term FHLB borrowings outstanding at December 31, 2020 had fixed interest rates.
+Short-term FHLB borrowings: As of September 30, 2020, the Company had $10.0 million of short-term FHLB borrowings, with an average interest rate of 0.70%.
+All short-term FHLB borrowings outstanding at September 30, 2020 had fixed interest rates.
+As of December 31, 2019, the Company had no short term borrowings.

-Line of Credit: The Company entered into an unsecured line of credit with a third-party lender in May 2017 which allowed it to borrow up to $20.0 million.
+Line of Credit: The Company entered into an unsecured line of credit with a third party lender in May 2017 which allowed it to borrow up to $20.0 million.
 The interest rate on the facility is LIBOR plus 4.00% per annum, and unpaid principal and interest is due at the stated maturity on May 12, 2022.
 The line of credit may be prepaid at any time without penalty, so long as such prepayment includes the payment of all interest accrued through the date of the repayments, and, in the case of prepayment of the entire loan, the amount of attorneys’ fees and disbursements of the lender.
 During 2019, the line of credit was increased to a total borrowing capacity of $50.0 million.
-There were no outstanding advances at December 31, 2020 or 2019.
+There were no outstanding advances at September 30, 2020 or December 30, 2019.

 Long-term FHLB borrowings: